-The project draws from archival imagery, instructional diagrams, sculptural references, and staged photographic scenes to trace how left-handedness has been associated with deviation, correction, suspicion, or anomaly within Western visual culture.
-From classical sculpture and scientific illustration to crime imagery, educational materials, and technical apparatuses, these images collectively contribute to a visual regime in which the “wrong hand” is repeatedly isolated, framed, or disciplined.
+The project draws on archival photographs, instructional diagrams, crime imagery, sculptural references, and staged photographic scenes to trace how left-handedness has been framed within Western visual culture.
+These images range from scientific illustrations and educational materials to criminal documentation and technical apparatuses, forming visual systems in which the “wrong hand” is repeatedly isolated, observed, and corrected.

 The resulting works combine still photographs, sculptural interventions, found images, and image-objects, forming a layered visual structure that oscillates between scientific display, museological presentation, and staged evidence.
 By treating images as operative devices rather than neutral representations, the project reflects on how bodily difference is constructed, stabilized, and reproduced through visual culture, revealing left-handedness as an image-based condition shaped by systems of observation, correction, and control.